Annual Report 2020

 Laura Milligan, Chief Librarian

-2019 marks the mid-point of our three-year Strategic Plan.
-There are four main areas that we wanted to develop over this period:
+2020 was also the final year of our three-year Strategic Plan.
+There are four key areas that we wanted to develop during this period:

 - Grow and sustain readers